mvolkmann/blog/src/prolog.md

 The ISO standard does not require implementations to provide a "top level" or REPL, but most do.
-A top level supports interactive entry and evaluation of Prolog questions.
+A top level supports interactive entry and evaluation of Prolog queries.
 Some top level implementations also support tab completion, interactive debugging.